 No matter who’s performing it’s sure to be a hell of a night.
 The perfect end to your perfect day in Nashville.

-Alternatively, if you want a real VIP experience, you can get a backstage tour!
+Alternatively, if you want a real VIP experience,

 One day in nashville: other things to do